terramate-io/terramate-docs/cli/getting-started/index.md

 ## Create stacks

 Now that the repository is ready, you can create your first stack.
-Stacks in Terramate are a collection of infrastructure resources that you configure, provision and manage as a unit.
+Stacks in Terramate are a collection of infrastructure resources that you configure, provision, and manage as a unit.

-We will give the stack an ***optional*** `name` and `description` upon creation.
-Name and description can be used to keep track of the purpose and details of a stack.
+We will give the stack an ***optional*** `name` and `description` upon creation to track the purpose and details of a stack.

 Terramate will ensure that on creation, each stack gets an `id` set automatically if not defined by the user.